The Arming and Departure of the Knights

 The Arming and Departure of the Knights tapestry is available in four sizes.
 The two largest sizes are non-returnable.
 There is also a detail showing the left side of the tapestry.

 To order this fine Camelot tapestry: use the drop-down arrow in the top right to select a size (the price will show), then select quantity and click on the button to enter the securely encrypted shopping cart.
-You can pay using Visa, Mastercard or PayPal, and then we’ll confirm receipt of your order.
+You can pay using Visa, Mastercard or American Express, and then we’ll confirm receipt of your order.